-Digital services - Digital marketing revenue includes targeted and multi-channel advertising placed on third-party websites, content development, social media management, search optimization and other consulting.
-The 2015 acquisition of DMV Holdings provided a significant portion of the growth in digital marketing revenue.
-For 2017, DMV Holdings revenue increased 31.3 percent, or \$5,250.
+Digital services - Digital services revenue includes targeted and multi-channel advertising placed on third-party websites, content development, social media management, search optimization and other consulting.
+Adoption of the new revenue guidance resulted in a revenue decrease of \$3,891 in 2018.
+In addition, in the first quarter of 2018, the segment had attrition of six accounts with significant pass-through revenue in 2017.

+For 2017, digital services revenue increased, primarily due to DMV Holdings revenue, which increased 31.3 percent, or \$5,250.
 The DMV Holdings revenue increase offset approximately 53 percent of the core print advertising revenue decline during 2017.

-In 2016, DMV Holdings revenue increased 97.6 percent, or \$6,486, and organic growth from Speakeasy resulted in increased revenue of \$2,068.
-These revenue increases offset approximately 55 percent of the core print advertising revenue decline during 2016.

-Other services - Other services revenue increased \$1,124, or 30.7 percent, due to the sale of promotional merchandise by MarketingFX, acquired in 2015.
+Other services - Other services revenue increased \$188, or 3.9 percent, due to the sale of promotional merchandise.